h-4-t/memento-mod/README.md

 For the technicalities, the mod **reads game's data** and send it in TCP to a **cloud-based Golang backend server**.
 It does its magic with the data, and send it to a **VueJS frontend webpage** that graphs it live.

-For obvious security reason, the backend is currently **closed-source** and it is structured in as following:
+For obvious security reason, the backend is currently **closed-source** and it is structured in dev as following:
 ```
 .
 ├── api-live                <- Handling live data from cache + write to DB + websockets